 Death is a time of crisis for one’s family and friends no matter where it takes place.
 If a death occurs overseas, the experience can be even more traumatic, especially if the procedures involved are not clearly understood.

-When we hear of the death of an American citizen, we will determine as quickly as possible how to reach the deceased’s next-of-kin.
+When we hear of the death of a U.S. citizen, we will endeavor to reach the deceased’s next-of-kin as quickly as possible.
 We make it a priority to provide the next-of-kin with all available details surrounding their loved one’s death.
 Please understand that when a death occurs over a weekend, most German offices, including certain police authorities, are closed.
 Therefore, in some cases, it might take until the next business day for us to provide the next-of-kin with additional information.

 Disposition of Remains